joelstrohmeier/website/src/blog/service-design-and-accessibility.md

 - Accessibility projects often occur after digital strategy goals and outcomes have already been defined

-- A more 'traditional' accessibility outlook is more task oriented - for example, "can someone submit X form" service design would consider holistic cross-channel outcomes
+- A more 'traditional' accessibility outlook is more task oriented - for example, "can someone submit X form"...service design would consider holistic cross-channel outcomes

-- Accessibility outputs tend to appear more in process or procedural documents than policy and strategy
+- Accessibility as topic tends to appear more in process or procedural documents than policy and strategy

 <p class="highlight">
-<span class="visually-hidden">Important:</span>If the above is true then inclusive service design would: take a cross channel view, look to feed into business outcomes and, ideally, influence at a policy and strategy level.
+<span class="visually-hidden">Important:</span>If the above is true then accessible service design would: take a cross channel view, look to feed into business outcomes and, ideally, influence at a policy and strategy level.
 <span class="tag" aria-hidden="true">Highlight</span>
 </p>